tecdrop/tap_guid/README.md

 ## Contribute

-TapGuid is an open-source project and welcomes contributions from the community!
-Whether you're a seasoned developer or just starting out, there are many ways you can get involved:
+TapGuid is open source, and we'd love your help to make it even better!
+Even though it's a simple app, there's always room for improvement.
+No matter your skill level, you can contribute!

 **Ways to Contribute:**